sophongo/sophdoc/docs/en/admin/insight/quickstart/res-plan/vms-res-plan.md

 2. __Storage duration (days) x 60 x 24__ converts time (days) into minutes to calculate disk usage.
 3. The default collection time of Prometheus in Insight Agent is 30s, so twice the amount of metrics will be generated within 1 minute.
-4. The default storage duration in vmstorage is 1 month, please refer to [Modify System Configuration](../../system-config/modify-config.md) to modify the configuration.
+4. The default storage duration in vmstorage is 1 month, refer to [Modify System Configuration](../../system-config/modify-config.md) to modify the configuration.

 !!! warning